A Path For Every Soul

 - Month 2: Acts of the Apostles, with the first Council of Jerusalem (Acts 15).

-- Month 3: Gospel of John, including the Bread of Life discourse in Chapter 6.
+- Month 3: Gospel of John, including the Bread of Life discourse in chapter 6.

-"In the sacred books, the Father who is in heaven comes lovingly to meet His children."
+"In the sacred books, the Father who is in heaven comes lovingly to meet his children."
 So teaches the Second Vatican Council in Dei Verbum 21.

 For Steady Renewal